flyandi/mazda-enhanced-compass/README.md

 Instructions how to render the tiles can be found here: https://github.com/flyandi/mazda-enhanced-compass-map

+See available tiles below to download certain sections.

 #### POI

 POI's are under development and not ready for production yet.